 The Transnational Litigation group has represented clients in some of the highest-profile cases around the world.
 This includes obtaining a landmark U.S. federal court RICO judgment, and Second Circuit affirmance, in favor of Chevron Corporation in its long-running battle with lawyers suing it in Ecuador, which The New York Times described as a “major victory” and The Washington Post called a “resounding” win.

-The US Legal 500 ranked Gibson Dunn in Tier 1 for Disputes Resolution – International Litigation in 2016 and 2017, highlighting the firm’s “‘terrific’ transnational litigation team” and noting that the team “is made up of lawyers who, with regard to clients’ real and potential legal predicaments, ‘think about problems from a global perspective.'”
+The US Legal 500 ranked Gibson Dunn in Tier 1 for Disputes Resolution – International Litigation in 2016, 2017 and 2018, highlighting the firm’s “‘terrific’ transnational litigation team” and noting that the firm “’stands out for highly complex cross-border matters that require a global strategy and the ability to work with foreign law experts.’”
 Additional recognitions include from The American Lawyer, which named the Argentine bonds litigation settlement as the 2016 Global Dispute of the Year: Grand Prize winner at its 2016 Global Legal Awards, recognizing Gibson Dunn for its representation of NML Capital in its $2.4 billion settlement with Argentina after a decade of litigation.
 The publication previously recognized Gibson Dunn in its 2014 Global Legal Awards, honoring law offices that “played a substantial role in the most distinguished cross-border work.”
 The firm was recognized in the categories of Global Dispute of the Year: U.S. Human Rights Litigation for Chevron v.
 Donziger and Global Dispute of the Year: U.S. Financial Litigation for NML v.
 Argentina.

 Drawing from a wealth of experience, the Transnational Litigation group leverages Gibson Dunn’s deep knowledge and proficiency in global strategy, multijurisdictional environmental, tort and contract disputes, transnational media management, technology, intellectual property, and international arbitration, with broad capabilities in the following transnational areas, among others: